Alash Autonomy: Ethnonym

-The use of the word Alash spreads a lot in Kazakh culture.
-Most commonly, Alash is the group of three juzes, territorial and tribal divisions of Kazakhs.
+The use of the word Alash is widespread in Kazakh culture.
+Most commonly, Alash is the group of three jüzes, territorial and tribal divisions of Kazakhs.
 It means that the name of autonomy can be used as a synonym to Kazakh.
 The ruling party wanted autonomy to unite all Turkic people from Central Asia, however the idea failed, as after several negotiations, congresses became a scene to show the unity of the Turks rather than serious talks about pan-Turkism.

 History

-Kazakhs, tired of almost a century of Russian colonization, started to rise up.
-In the 1870s-80s, schools in Kazakhstan massively started to open, which developed elite, future Kazakh members of the Alash party.
-In 1916, after conscription of Muslims into the military for service in the Eastern Front during World War I, Kazakhs and Kyrgyzs rose up against the Russian government, with uprisings until February 1917.
+After almost a century of Russian colonialism and policies of Russification, many Kazakhs began to openly support measures against the Russian state.
+In the 1870s and 80s, access to education was increasingly assured with the opening of schools and other educational institutions.
+Many of the future higher-up members of the Alash party were pupils during this period of time.
+In 1916, after the conscription of Muslims into the military for service in the Eastern Front during World War I, Kazakhs and Kyrgyz people rose up against the Russian government, with uprisings lasting until February 1917.

-The state was proclaimed during the Second All-Kazakh Congress held at Orenburg from 5–13 December 1917 OS (18-26 NS), with a provisional government being established under the oversight of Alikhan Bukeikhanov.
+The state was proclaimed during the Second All-Kazakh Congress, held at Orenburg from 5 to 13 December 1917 OS (18 to 26 December 1917 NS), with a provisional government being established under the oversight of Alikhan Bukeikhanov.
 However, the nation's purported territory was still under the de facto control of the region's Russian-appointed governor, Vasily Balabanov, until 1919.
 In 1920, he fled the Russian Red Army for self-imposed exile in China, where he was recognised by the Chinese as Kazakhstan's legitimate ruler.

 Following its proclamation in December 1917, Alash leaders established the Alash Orda, a Kazakh government which was aligned with the White Army and fought against the Bolsheviks in the Russian Civil War.
 In 1919, when the White forces were losing, the Alash Autonomous government began negotiations with the Bolsheviks.
 By 1920, the Bolsheviks had defeated the White Russian forces in the region and occupied Kazakhstan.
 On 17 August 1920, the Soviet government established the Kirghiz Autonomous Soviet Socialist Republic, which in 1925 changed its name to Kazakh Autonomous Socialist Soviet Republic, and finally to Kazakh Soviet Socialist Republic in 1936.